2024-25 Title I Family Engagement Guide

 What is the goal of Title I here in Warwick?

-Our goal is to improve student achievement.
-One important way that is done is to prepare, encourage, and support parents within their school community.
-We recognize that authentic and meaningful parental involvement is the key to educational success.
-Parents are the experts on their children and we want to ensure that Title I provides the tools, resources, and support to strengthen the relationship between home and school.
+Our objective is to enhance student achievement.
+One crucial way to achieve this is by preparing, encouraging, and supporting parents within their school community.
+We understand that genuine and meaningful parental involvement is essential for educational success.
+Parents are the authorities on their children and we are committed to ensuring that Title I offers the tools, resources, and support needed to strengthen the relationship between home and school.

 What is family engagement?